ekernf01/ggrn/README.md

 #### Backend 1: steady state

 The initial implementation requires steady-state matching; it ignores the passage of time.
-It offers flexible regression, rudimentary use of prior network structure, rudimentary cell type specificity, and predictions after just one step forward.
+It offers flexible regression, feature extraction via geneformer, rudimentary use of prior network structure, rudimentary cell type specificity, and predictions after just one step forward.
 It has no scheme for matching treatment samples to specific controls, no acyclic penalty, no low-dimensional structure, and no biological noise.
 It accepts the following inputs.

 - `matching_method`: "steady_state"
 - `do_perturbations_persist`: ignored (fixed to True)
 - `prediction_timescale`: ignored (fixed to 1)
 - `method`: A method from sklearn, e.g. `KernelRidge`
 - `eligible_regulators`: Any list of gene names
-- `feature_extraction`: ignored (fixed to "mRNA")
+- `predict_self`: ignored (fixed to False)
+- `feature_extraction`: "mrna" or "geneformer".
+With "geneformer", you cannot use pruning or prior networks.
 - `low_dimensional_structure`: ignored (fixed to "none")
 - `low_dimensional_training`: ignored
 - `pruning_strategy`: "none", "prune_and_refit"
 - `network`: An edge list containing regulators, targets, weights (optional), and cell types (optional).
 - `cell_type_sharing_strategy`: "identical", "distinct"

+Backend #1 is also the way GGRN can use GeneFormer.
+As recommended by the authors in [issue 44](https://huggingface.co/ctheodoris/Geneformer/discussions/44) and [issue 53](https://huggingface.co/ctheodoris/Geneformer/discussions/53), we obtain post-perturbation cell embeddings from GeneFormer, then we train simple regression models to convert the post-perturbation cell embeddings to gene expression.
+Note that "post-perturbation cell embeddings" could be constructed from training data in two ways.
+One option is to simply encode the expression data, since perturbation effects have already propagated.
+A second option is to use GeneFormer's typical tactic of altering the rank order to put overexpressed genes first and deleted genes last.
+Only the second option is available when making predictions, so we only use the second option during training.

+Because the GeneFormer-derived features are not interpretable as individual gene activities, it is not possible to constrain the list of eligible regulators in any way: `eligible_regulators`, `predict_self`, and `network` cannot be used.

+A GPU is required to use GeneFormer, but we find it is possible to use GeneFormer on a CPU if you replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.

 #### Backend 2: DCD-FG